-She has a Master's degree in Creative Writing from the New School, a New York University, where she provided feedback and mentoring as a university teaching assistant.
-She also has a Bachelor's degree in English Literature and Women's Studies from the University of Michigan.
+She's performed for book launches and festivals in collaboration with Les Fugitives, and has shared her work with Lit Sisters and MIRLive.
+She has a Master's degree in Creative Writing from the New School (A New York University) and a Bachelor's degree in English Literature and Women's Studies from the University of Michigan.

 I had the pleasure of speaking with Aliya Gulamani over at Spread the Word about 'Let Me Read For You'.
 Check out the interview here or read the full text below.

 ‘Let Me Read For You’ looks like an fantastic venture – tell me what inspired you to launch your own writing services and the process of setting that up?